Andrea Doria: Italian Wars

 Portrait tentatively identified with Doria.
 Jan Massys, 1555.

 In 1522, during the Italian War between France and the empire of Charles V, King of Spain and Holy Roman Emperor, Genoa was conquered and sacked by imperial troops under the command of Prospero Colonna and Fernando d'Ávalos, forcing Doria to escape with the fleet again.
-Taking refuge in Monaco, he helped the French defend Marseille, but the war came to an abrupt end when Francis I was captured by the imperial army in Pavia.
-Doria prepared a plan to try to rescue him, but Francis ordered him to refrain.
+Taking refuge in Monaco, he helped the French defend Marseille in 1524, but the war came to an abrupt end when Francis I was captured by the imperial army in Pavia in 1525.
+Doria prepared a plan to rescue him, but Francis ordered him to refrain.

 Doria then clashed with Francis' regent, Anne de Montmorency, and abandoned French service, forming a naval mercenary fleet.
-In June 1526, at the head of thirteen ships, he crossed paths again with Hayreddin Barbarossa in the coast of Civitavecchia, defeating the Turk and capturing fifteen of his sixteen vessels, with Barbarossa managing to escape in his flagship alone.
+In June 1526, at the head of thirteen ships, he crossed paths again with Hayreddin Barbarossa in the coast of Civitavecchia, defeating the Turkish and capturing fifteen of his sixteen vessels, with Barbarossa managing to escape in his flagship alone.

 However, Doria ended up siding with France again when Pope Clement VII formed the League of Cognac to oppose Charles V, for which Doria was hired to command their armada while Giovanni delle Bande Nere did the same in their land army.
 Doria defeated a bigger Spanish fleet in Corsica and planned to conquer Genoa, still under imperial rule, but it was never carried on.
 With Giovanni's death in action and the sack of Rome by mutinied imperial troops, the situation worsened for the League of Cognac, who depended on Doria more than ever.

 In 1528, the League's armada, under the command of Doria and his nephew, Filippino Doria, crushed a Spanish fleet on 28 April 1528 at the Battle of Capo d'Orso, capturing the enemy commanders Alfonso d'Avalos and Ascanio Colonna.
 However, Andrea became dissatisfied with his treatment at the hands of Francis, who was mean about payment and replaced Doria for the French admiral Antoine de La Rochefoucauld.
-Meanwhile, d'Avalos capitalized on the chance to try convince Doria to switch sides, with Doria refusing to hand d'Avalos and Colonna to Francis as the king asked.
-Charles V and Doria exchanged letters, and although Francis found about it and attempted to compensate the Genoese, the latter deserted the French for the emperor on June 1528.
+Meanwhile, d'Avalos capitalized on the chance to try to convince Doria to switch sides, with Doria refusing to hand d'Avalos and Colonna to Francis as the king asked.
+Charles V and Doria exchanged letters, and although Francis found out about it and attempted to compensate the Genoese, the latter deserted the French for the emperor on June 1528.

 In the service of Spain

 Without Doria's fleet, the League collapsed.
-The Genoese lifted the siege of Naples, chasing La Rochefoucauld until Provence and capturing four of his ships.
+The Genoese lifted the siege of Naples, chasing La Rochefoucauld to Provence and capturing four of his ships.
 In September, Doria and his forces drove the French out of Genoa and were triumphantly received by the city.
 Charles appointed him grand admiral, prince of Melfi and Marquis of Tursi in reward for his services.
 He found Doria an invaluable ally in the wars with Francis I, and through him extended his domination over the whole of Italy.
 He continued to serve the emperor in various wars, in which he was generally successful and always active.